AbrahamMT94/MiniLink/README.md

 #
 The logic project is where our app live it contain separate folder for business logic, data access, etc.

-The logic project contains 3 projects:
+The logic project contains 3 folders:
 - **Data:** Where the code for repositories and Data access layer lives
 - **Core:** Where the domain entitites live
 - **Service:** Where our services live